Lyric Scoring Standard

 Anti-Inflation Philosophy

-- Antagonist Ceiling: a dedicated critical voice challenges every score.
-If it finds a real weakness the score drops.
+a dedicated critical voice challenges every score.
+If it finds a real weakness the score drops. v1.1.0 clarification: the antagonist must produce evidence (specific lines, specific failure modes) — vague disagreement does not lower the score.

-- Historical Context: scores anchor to professional craft standards, not to other AI output.
-A 90+ means near-flawless execution across all 12 metrics.
+scores anchor to professional craft standards, not to other AI output.
+A 90+ means near-flawless execution across all 12 metrics. v1.1.0 clarification: 'professional craft' = the corpus published at /scoring/corpus, especially the Hank Williams S-band anchor at composite 95.

 Three Tiers